<< Click to Display Table of Contents >> Navigation: MechDesigner Reference & User Interface > Dialog-Boxes > Dialog: Function-Block: Motion-Path |

 ![]() |

-The position of the Motion-Points along the sketch-path is a function of the Data-Type at the input-connector to the Motion-Path FB.
+The position and motion of Motion-Points along the sketch-loop is a function of the Data-Type at the input-connector to the Motion-Path FB.
 The Data-Type at the input-connector must be Linear or Rotary.
 Data-Type = Linear

 Data-Type = Rotary